gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/software-engineering.md

-In Joel Spolsky's blog post ["The Joel Test: 12 Steps to better Code"](https://www.joelonsoftware.com/2000/08/09/the-joel-test-12-steps-to-better-code/), he describes a simple test composed of twelve simple yes-no questions.
-For a **yes** you get one point and for a **no** you get no point.
+In Joel Spolsky's blog post ["The Joel Test: 12 Steps to better Code"](https://www.joelonsoftware.com/2000/08/09/the-joel-test-12-steps-to-better-code/), he describes a test composed of twelve simple yes-no questions.
+For a **yes** you get one point.
 10 points are acceptable and 12 are perfect.
 If you have less than 10 points, you will get in trouble with your software -- sooner or later.

 For a quick self-check, these are the original questions: